Time to be talking with your student about financial aid, college planning, campus safety and more.

 Health and wellness In his article for Inside Higher Ed, Jake New points out that 22 states don’t require college students to be immunized against measles.
 New provides a link to a federal database you can search to find out which, if any, vaccinations are required in the state where your child will be attending college.
 Also, check the school’s student health services website to review its specific vaccination guidelines, which may be more stringent than the state’s.

 Do you know what to do if your child is sexually assaulted at college?
 Though none of us wants to imagine this scenario, it’s a more common occurrence than colleges want to admit.
 This important and very informative post on Grown and Flown shares everything parents need to know to help a student who is raped.

 Dan Berrett and Erik Hoover report on the annual Freshman Survey for the Chronicle of Higher Education.
 Two highlights of the study caught my attention: college freshmen have less experience socializing and one in 10 say they are depressed.
-If you sense that your freshman’s college experience isn’t meeting his expectations and it’s affecting his emotional health, check out my post on college students and depression to recognize the signs and learn how to help.
+If you sense that your freshman’s college experience isn’t meeting their expectations and affecting their emotional health, check out my post on college students and depression to recognize the signs and learn how to help.

 Money, Money, Money College Financial Aid Advisors offers advice on talking with your student about financial aid.
 As a family, you need to understand the cost of college, the process of filing for aid and the options.

-If you are considering taking out a loan to pay for your student’s college tuition, then read this post by Jodi Okun on About.com covering the changes to the Direct Parent Loans for Undergraduate Students program, better known as PLUS Loans.
+If you are considering taking out a loan to pay for your student’s college tuition, then read this post by Jodi Okun on The Balance covering the changes to the Direct Parent Loans for Undergraduate Students program, better known as PLUS Loans.

 After you fill out the FAFSA, your teenager will receive a Student Aid Report.
 College Financial Aid Advisors breaks down the details of the report and explains what to do if any information appears inaccurate.